illinois-stat430/stat430sp25/README.md

 # News

+ - Era-adjusted baseball stats and additional resources can be viewed at [this website](https://eckeraadjustment.web.illinois.edu/).
+Full access to these statistics can be obtained from the [fullhouse R package](https://github.com/DEck13/fullhouse).

  - New vignette available: *Primer for Full House Modeling* (published in the Lahman R package).
   To install the latest version of the Lahman package with vignettes and view it, run: